fredjaya/mutscape/readme.md

 ReduceReads skipped as deprecated in GATK3

 ```
-# HaplotypeCaller - call all sites in discovery mode
+# If diploid (queen) use HaplotypeCaller to call all sites in discovery mode
 qsub scripts/9_unrecal_hap_call.sh

+# If haploid (drones) use UnifiedGenotyper
+qsub scripts/9_unrecal_ug.sh
 ```

 ### 3. Base Quality Score Recalibration (BQSR)